tomaszbujnowicz/tailwindcss-starter/README.md

-# Minimal Boilerplate for building static pages
+# Minimal Boilerplate for building static pages.

-## 🚀 Laravel Mix 6, TailwindCSS 2, PostCSS 8
+## 🚀 Laravel Mix 6, TailwindCSS 2, PostCSS 8, and ES6 Vanilla JS components.

 ### Requirements
 Make sure all dependencies have been installed before moving on: